Wood burning stoves: what you need to know

 - Seasoned logs (fully or partially dried logs) - around £116 per cubic metre

-- Kiln-dried logs - around £135 per cubic metre
+- Kiln-dried logs (dried in a kiln) - around £135 per cubic metre

 - Wood pellets are usually sold by the kg and cost around £120 per 500kg, which is roughly equivalent to one cubic metre

 - Briquettes (made of crushed paper or wood) are also usually sold by the kg and cost around £150 per 500kg.

-Keep in mind that although some types are cheaper to buy, they may be less efficient to burn.
-For example, seasoned logs (ones that have been partially dried out) have around 25% to 40% moisture and so a 3kWh output per kg.
+Keep in mind that although some types are cheaper to buy, they may be less efficient to burn - and will be more polluting.
+For example, partially seasoned logs have around 25% to 40% moisture and so a 3kWh output per kg.

 Kiln-dried logs and seasoned logs, on the other hand, have around 20% moisture and so a 4.5kWh output.
 Pellets and briquettes have the moisture content of around just 10%, and heat output of around 5kWh.

 Only burn logs with a moisture content of less than 20% to minimise pollution and increase efficiency.
-With anything other than kiln-dried logs, briquettes and pellets, it's best to dry them out yourself.
+With anything other than kiln-dried logs, briquettes and pellets, you'll need to dry them out yourself before using them.

 For around £100, you can also buy, or even find, freshly-cut logs.
 These are cheaper, but have a high moisture content of between 60% and 90%.
 They will therefore have a very low heat output of around 1kWh per kg.